FedyaLight/sumi-webkit/README.md

     Sumi Browser is a native performance-first macOS browser.
     <br>
-    It is built with WebKit and SwiftUI for users who like workspace-oriented browsers such as Arc and Zen, but want a leaner native macOS app with optional modules and no built-in AI clutter.
+    It is built with WebKit and SwiftUI for users who like workspace-oriented browsers such as Arc and Zen, but want a leaner native macOS app with optional modules.
   </p>
 </div>